-- (a) "Administrative inquiries" means questions about the operation of the agency/department which the employee has been directed to answer by his or her appointing authority or that authority's designee. - (b) "Disciplinary action" means any action taken by the appointing authority to discipline an employee in accordance with the provisions of the collective bargaining agreement. - (c) "Employees" means any manager or employee on the current personnel roster of the agency/department whose employment is subject to the collective bargaining agreement.
-This shall include those employees who are on any form of leave of absence and employees who are serving suspensions. - (d) "Immediate family" means the employee and his or her spouse and their parents, children, brothers and sisters. - (e) "Nominal value" means monetary worth not exceeding Twenty Five Dollars (\$25.00). - (f) "Official action" means any activity performed or required to be performed by an employee in the course of his or her duties.
+- (a) "Administrative inquiries" means questions about the operation of the agency/department which the employee has been directed to answer by their appointing authority or that authority's designee. - (b) "Disciplinary action" means any action taken by the appointing authority to discipline an employee in accordance with the provisions of the collective bargaining agreement. - (c) "Employees" means any manager or employee on the current personnel roster of the agency/department whose employment is subject to the collective bargaining agreement.
+This shall include those employees who are on any form of leave of absence and employees who are serving suspensions. - (d) "Immediate family" means the employee and their spouse and their parents, children, brothers and sisters. - (e) "Nominal value" means monetary worth not exceeding Twenty Five Dollars (\$25.00). - (f) "Official action" means any activity performed or required to be performed by an employee in the course of their duties.